miniatureape/maptools/README.md

     - [X]  On update, save store to local storage or something for now.
     - [X]  On load read store from local storage or something.
     - [ ]  Figure out why google maps balks if I don't null out the active place
+    - [ ] Save to Database
+        - [ ] Create basic schema.
+Basically a primary key with a json blob.
+        - [ ] Create an endpoint to add places to your thingy.
 - [o]  Other
     - [X]  Move clearfix into App.css
     - [X]  Consider changing "Home" to "Origin"
     - [ ] You should probably make the notes section an object indexed by place id or something.
 Having it nested is a bummer.
+    - [ ] You can move a lot of conditional code in your components into your containers.

+Sharing Flow:

+When you land, you can start adding etc. Its all saved in local storage.
+If you sign in you are redirected to a "private" url if you come back to `/` and you are signed in, you are taken to a list of your places If you come back to `/<private-url` that thing is loaded from the server Periodically we store the UI on the server.
+(Need to handle conflicts).
+There is an endpoint at `/<private-url/add` that lets you add places.

 Ideas: